What Should Air Conditioning Be Set At?

 If homeowners come home to temperatures above 90 + degrees and try to cool the home down to 72-75 degrees, the system has to work twice as hard and the energy usage is more than if they set their thermostats at around 80 degrees while away allowing the air conditioning system to cool only 8 to 10 degrees difference.

-There are many smart thermostats available on the market that allow homeowners to control their home temperature from anywhere, unlike the traditional manual thermostats.
-By utilizing a smart or programmable thermostat, homeowners can set the room temperature in their home to regulate and maintain the perfect temperature control all summer long, resulting in more efficient energy usage.
+There are many smart thermostats available on the market that allow homeowners to control their home temperature from anywhere.
+By utilizing a smart or programmable thermostat, homeowners can set the temperature in their home to regulate and maintain the perfect temperature control all summer long.

 Energy savings agencies recommend temperatures between 75 and 78 degrees for efficiency and comfort.